ccorcos/meteor-react-highland/README.md

 #### Acknowledgements

-Thanks to @vqvu for all the help with Highland.js.
+Thanks to [vqvu](https://github.com/vqvu) for all the help with Highland.js.